suzannemichie/UofTDSI_Sampling_SMC2024/Final Assessment/Sm_Chalambalacis_UTDSI-Sampling_Final_Assessment.md

    >
    > Sampling Plan 2: $yˉ_2 = (90+129+200)/3 = 139.67$
    >
    > c.
-The better sampling plan is the one with a smaller variance, as it indicates less variability in the sample mean.
+The better sampling plan is the one with a smaller variance, Sampling Plan 2, as it indicates less variability in the sample mean.

 9. **Discuss whether an SRS would be appropriate for the following situations.
 What other designs might be used?**
    > a.
 You want to estimate the percentage of topics in a medical website that have errors.